-This carob peanut butter hummus recipe is the filling for the eggs.
-Double it so you have enough filling to make 16 dark chocolate Easter eggs, you might have a little leftover.
+- This carob peanut butter hummus recipe is the filling for the eggs.
+Double it so you have enough filling to make 16 dark chocolate Easter eggs, you might have a little bit leftover.

-- I only have one egg mold, so I did 8 eggs at a time.
+- I only had one egg mold, so I did 8 eggs at a time.
 If you want to make all 16 at once, you'll need two egg molds.